mohitpai/journey-optimizer.en/help/using/offers/get-started/user-interface.md

 ---
 # User Interface {#user-interface}

-The Offer Library allows you to create and manage your placements and offers in one single place, as well as access all the created decisions (previously known as offer activities).
+The Offer Library allows you to create and manage your placements and offers in one single place, as well as access all the created decisions.

 >[!NOTE]
 >